pmndrs/react-three-rapier/.changeset/friendly-adults-flash.md

 "@react-three/rapier": minor
 ---

-Add on-demand rendering for usage with the r3f 'demand' frameloop strategy
+Add on-demand rendering for usage with the r3f 'demand' frameloop strategy.